ggarra13/mrv2/docs/DEVELOPMENT.md

 			  mrvString.h          - String auxiliary functions
 					         (some overlap with tlRender now)
 			  mrvTimeObject.h/cpp - Timecode functions.
-			  mrvUtil.h	      - Some utils that don't fit anywhere mrvWait.h           - Wait some time in milliseconds refreshing the UI
+			  mrvUtil.h	      - Some utils that don't fit anywhere
-					      (refactor to mrvFLTK/)

 	mrvEdit    	- Editing callbacks and functions.
 			  mrvCreateEDLFromFiles - given a list of files, create